 This calendar guides you through the College Prep. journey from as early as your sophomore year through arrival on campus.
 It starts when you begin with us to reflect what you can achieve in the time available.
 It's personalized based upon schools/programs that interest you and includes financial aid and housing deadlines.
-Clients who start with us prior to their senior year will receive a free update in Aug. unless there has been a complete shift in school interests and candidacy.
+Clients who start with us prior to their senior year will receive an update in Aug. each year at a $25 cost there has been a complete shift in school interests and candidacy.

 Whether you know which schools interest you or are starting the research process, this spreadsheet of dozens of key pieces of information can be a valuable resource.
 Start with basics such as tuition and housing costs, type of setting, quality and offerings of programs of interest, acceptance rates, and average GPAs and SAT/ACT scores of admitted students and add other criteria such as diversity, LGBQT support, religious affiliations, and off-campus eating options.
 45-60 mins. per school